Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Exact Penalty Theory

 Therefore, the local minimizer of problem (\ref{ex-pi-penalty-2}) can not lie within $(0,1)$.
 Two local (also global) minimizers are $x=0$ and $x=1$. \end{itemize} \end{example} This example illustrates that problem \eqref{pi-penalty} with a penalty like $g(x)=x(1-x)$ may have non-binary local minimizers.
 In contrast, all local minimizers of the problem with SPFs are binary when ${\mu}$ is over a certain threshold.
 Based on Theorem \ref{firstKKT}, we establish the exact penalty theorem for problems \eqref{SCO} and \eqref{pi-penalty}. \begin{theorem}[Exact Penalty Theorem] A point is a global minimizer of problem (\ref{SCO}) if and only if it is a global minimizer of problem (\ref{pi-penalty}). \end{theorem} \begin{proof} Let $\x^*$ and $\widetilde{\x}$ be global minimizers of problems \eqref{SCO} and \eqref{pi-penalty}, respectively.
 Then, $\widetilde{\x}$ is a KKT point of problem \eqref{pi-penalty} and thus $\widetilde{\x}\in \mathcal{F}:=\{0,1\}^n$ by Theorem \ref{firstKKT}.
 Since the feasible region of \eqref{SCO} is $\mathcal{F}$, it follows $f(\x^*)\leqslant f(\widetilde{\x})$, leading to

 where the first inequality holds because of the optimality of $\widetilde{\x}$ to problem \eqref{pi-penalty} and ${\x}^*\in\mathcal{F} \subseteq\B$, the two equations hold due to $\varphi({\x}^*)=\varphi(\widetilde{\x})=0$.
 The above condition implies the four values are the same, concluding the conclusion. \end{proof} \begin{remark} Theorem \ref{theorem-ept} means that the global minimizers to problem (\ref{SCO}) (equivalent to problem (\ref{UBIP})) and its penalty model (\ref{pi-penalty}) coincide when $\mu>\overline{\mu}$, while threshold $\overline{\mu}$ defined in (\ref{lower-bd-pi}) is independent of the solution set of (\ref{SCO}).
-This contrasts with traditional exact penalty theory (e.g., \cite[Theorem 17.3]{Nocedal99}), where the penalty parameter relies on the solution to the original problem.
-A similar result to Theorem \ref{theorem-ept} has been established in \cite{Yuan17} if $f$ is Lipschitz continuous and convex on $\B$.
-However, no additional conditions on $f$ are imposed to derive Theorem \ref{theorem-ept}. \end{remark}
+This contrasts with traditional exact penalty theory (e.g., \cite[Theorem 17.3]{Nocedal99}), where the penalty parameter relies on the solution to the original problem. {It is worth mentioning that a similar exact penalty theorem was established in \cite{Yuan17}, but under the assumption that $f$ is Lipschitz continuous and convex on $\B$, and the penalty parameter is relied on the Lipschitz constant.
+In contrast, out Theorem \ref{theorem-ept} is derived without imposing any additional conditions on $f$.
+Moreover, although function $g(x)=1-|2x-1|^p$ with ${p\in(0,1]}$, which turns out to be a SPF, was proposed in \cite{Wu19}, its properties have not been thoroughly explored, and the corresponding exact penalty theory has not yet been established.} \end{remark}